future-proof-iot/RIOT-rs/book/src/tooling/coap.md

 Thus, they work homogeneously across all CoAP transports, and provide end-to-end security across untrusted proxies.

+These components are optional, but enabled by default -- when disabled, the only sensible policy that is left <!-- "deny everything" is not sensible, could just not include CoAP then -->
+is to allow unauthenticated access everywhere.
+For example, this may make sense on a link layer with tight access control.
+The components also have internal dependencies:
+EDHOC can only practically be used in connection with OSCORE;
+ACE depends on either depending on the profiles used.

 ### OSCORE

 OSCORE ([RFC8613]) provides symmetric encryption for CoAP requests: